+For bandwidth class C and E this test case is not testable due to lack of appropriate test points since there is no configuration satisfying MPR=0dB requirements in RAN4.

 6.2A.1.1.2.3 Minimum conformance requirements

 The minimum conformance requirements are defined in clause 6.2A.1.0.